AudioFluff/PyPhonic/README.md

 ## Included Demos

-1. `pyphonic.demo` - a simple polyphonic sine wave synth
+Note: You will need to look at these files to see if they have a `process`, `process_npy` or `process_torch` function and use it accordingly.

+4. `pyphonic.preset_4_butterworth` - a configurable high/low/bandpass filter
-2. `pyphonic.arp` - a beat sync'd minor triad MIDI arpeggiator
+5. `pyphonic.preset_5_midiarp` - a beat sync'd minor triad MIDI arpeggiator
-3. `pyphonic.butterworth` - a configurable high/low/bandpass filter
-4. `pyphonic.sampler` - a wavetable synth or "ROMpler", demonstrating pitch shifting
+6. `pyphonic.preset_6_wavetable` - a wavetable synth or "ROMpler", demonstrating pitch shifting
-5. `pyphonic.stretcher` - a time stretching wavetable synth
+7. `pyphonic.preset_7_sampler` - a time stretching wavetable synth
-6. `pyphonic.torch_noise` - to be charitable, it adds a vinyl crackle or tape hiss to the audio
+8. `pyphonic.preset_8_noise` - to be charitable, it adds a vinyl crackle or tape hiss to the audio
-7. `pyphonic.torch_saturator` - a saturator/distortion effect, nice warmth on EDM drums
+9. `pyphonic.preset_9_saturator` - a saturator/distortion effect, nice warmth on EDM drums; also has an electric guitar setting
+10. `pyphonic.preset_10_fftramp` - Ramped FFT-based filtering, interesting effect.
+11. `pyphonic.preset_11_polysynth` - a simple polyphonic sine wave synth
+12. `pyphonic.preset_12_syncdnoise` - beat sync'd noise showing how to get transport info.
+Can add fizz after a kick.
+13. `pyphonic.preset_13_sccompressor` - fake sidechain compressor, ducking the audio on the kick
+14. `pyphonic.preset_14_nn_voice_change` - uses the SpeechT5 model and HifiGAN vocoder to transform one voice (vocal) to sound like a different speaker.
+Needs Huggingface and CUDA.

-8. (TODO) `pyphonic.reverb` - a reverb effect
+15. (TODO) `pyphonic.reverb` - a reverb effect
-9. (TODO) `pyphonic.delay` - a beat sync'd delay effect
+16. (TODO) `pyphonic.delay` - a beat sync'd delay effect
-10. (TODO) `pyphonic.pitcher` - a realtime pitch shift and time stretch effect for audio
+17. (TODO) `pyphonic.pitcher` - a realtime pitch shift and time stretch effect for audio
-11. (TODO) `pyphonic.deverb` - A deep learning model trained to remove reverb
+18. (TODO) `pyphonic.deverb` - A deep learning model trained to remove reverb
-12. (TODO) `pyphonic.source_separation` - A [deep learning model](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html#sphx-glr-tutorials-hybrid-demucs-tutorial-py) trained to separate music into drums, bass, vocals and other
+19. (TODO) `pyphonic.source_separation` - A [deep learning model](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html#sphx-glr-tutorials-hybrid-demucs-tutorial-py) trained to separate music into drums, bass, vocals and other

 ## Status

 The VST is fully functional, rarely crashes, and stays quite performant even under heavy load.
 Before releasing it (hopefully to the KVR community), I need to 1. make a few more presets that push performance boundaries and check edge cases - dogfooding, basically - 2. write more docs and 3. make a Windows installer.
 A Mac installer will follow (and Linux if there's interest).

-As at early May 2024 I reckon this should be this month.
+As at late May 2024 the release will firmly be in June 2024.

 ## Development